 Confirm Action Items

-Make sure your employee leaves the meeting with a clear idea of how they should be approaching their improvements at work.
+Ensure your employees leave the meeting with a clear idea of how to approach their work improvements.
 You should both have a clear expectation of the timeline and resources needed to meet the goals at hand.

 Each employee will take different amounts of time to make different changes.
 Keep this in mind when setting action item expectations.
 You shouldn’t expect the same rate of improvement in everyone, so you shouldn’t set the same deadline expectations either.
 Be mindful of where your employees need extra help and how that can change their timeline.